Iḷisaġvik College

 Iḷisaġvik College (/ik/) is a public tribal land-grant community college in Utqiaġvik (formerly Barrow), Alaska.
-Operated by the North Slope Borough, a home rule government of the Iñupiat, it is the only tribal college or university in Alaska, and it is the northernmost accredited community college in the United States.
-The college is located within the boundaries of the North Slope.
-It is an 89000 sqmi region of Arctic tundra.
-It is connected to the 414 mi Dalton Highway only during the winter, by an ice road for local residents.
-The community can also be reached by plane.
+The college is an active member of the University of the Arctic (UArctic), an international cooperative network of post-secondary institutions promoting education and research in the Circumpolar North.

-The college is a member of the American Indian Higher Education Consortium, and it offers a bachelor's degree in business administration, associate's degrees, one-year certificates, and adult education courses for GED preparation.
-In 2020, the school's Alaska Dental Therapy Educational Program became the first program in the United States to be fully accredited by the Commission on Dental Accreditation.
+It is a member of the American Indian Higher Education Consortium.
+The college offers a bachelor's degree in business administration, associate degrees, one-year certificates, and adult education courses for GED preparation.
+In 2020, the college's Alaska Dental Therapy Educational Program became the first program in the United States to be fully accredited by the Commission on Dental Accreditation.